jameshowe/fluentify/README.md

     console.log(results[1][0]); // foobar
   });
 ```
-The most important point to note in the above example is the `cb` parameter in our callback.
-Similar to how Fluentify injects a virtual callback into the calling functions parameters when it doesn't find one, when it _does_ find one it injects a virtual callback into it's parameters instead which you must call to resume processing the queue.

-The reason for this is pretty simple, when you override the callback you [take control away](https://www.youtube.com/watch?v=-dJolYw8tnk) from Fluentify because it can't be sure what's going on in there e.g. you might make an asynchronous call and need to wait for a reply or maybe you just need to do some stuff synchronously - we just don't know!
-So to remove any doubt, the callback is provided as a means of letting Fluentify know that your _definitely_ done so it can resume processing the remainder of the queue.
+The most important point to note in the above example is the `cb` parameter in the callback.
+By passing an explicit callback you [take control away](https://www.youtube.com/watch?v=-dJolYw8tnk) from Fluentify because it can't be sure what's going on in there e.g. you might make an asynchronous call and need to wait for a reply or maybe you just need to do some stuff synchronously - we just don't know!
+So to remove any doubt, a callback is provided as a means of letting Fluentify know when your done so it can resume processing the remainder of the queue.

 ### Accessing results